cazala/decentraland-redux-chess-app/README.md

 }
 ```

-When the square is selected we will make it green.
-If the square is highlighted we compare the `pieceId` against `'_'` because that means "no piece".
-So if there's no piece that means a square where a player can move to (shown in yellow), and if there's a piece in that square, then it means the player can eat it (highlighted in red).
-If the square is in check we will make it orange.
+- If the square is selected we make it _green_.
+- If the square is highlighted we then compare the `pieceId` with the string `'_'` (which means there's no chess piece on that square).
+   - If there are no pieces on the square, the player can move to it, so we make it _yellow_.
+   - If there's a piece on the square, the player can eat it, so we make it _red_.
+   - If the square is in check we will make it _orange_.

 Before rendering the actual tile, let's add a `modelsById` map at the top of our file that maps each `pieceId` to the corresponding model, like this: